CU-DBMI/mends-on-fhir/omop-json/README.md

 ## Command syntax

-Example for a postgresql database using SQL statements contained in test.sql in the same directory:
+Example #1:  A postgresql database using SQL statements contained in test.sql in the same directory.
+The default location of the environment file (./.env) is used for additional needed postgres variables (user, password, host, database, schema):

 ```
 ./omop_to_json.py --db_type postgresql --sqlfile ./test.sql \